CodedCulture/codedculture.org/_posts/2015-04-11-LAMs-We-are-not-so-different.md

 categories: OAIS archives
 ---

 When I connected information theory with the OAIS model in a [previous post](/blog/15/Reconciling-the-OAIS-Model-with-Information-Theory/#translate), I had a much larger goal in mind.
 The library, archive, and museum communities have spent decades cataloging their differences.{% marginnote '...or describing or registering them, depending on your profession.' %} While those differences are real and should be recognized, we have been ignoring our similarities.
-Because digital tools make sharing and collaboration much easier, we should be building on the similarities.
+Because digital tools make sharing and collaboration much easier, we should be building on the similarities.<!--more-->

 From the Society of American Archives,{% sidenote 1 '[Overview of the Archives Profession](http://www2.archivists.org/profession)' %} these are our differences: